mathml-refresh/discussion-papers/docs/semantics-mini.md

 * literal: represents a mathematical concept, being a literal keyword (to be looked up in a to-be-specified dictionary), or a phrase to be spoken as-is (possibly translated, as needed) if not present in the dictionary.
+In the latter case, hyphens and underscores are treated as spaces.
 The set of literals is intentionally open-ended.
 * selector: selects another node whose intent is used in-place-of or as part-of the composed intent.
 * argref: refers to the intent of another node,